Skip to main content

 Webhooks

-Configure webhooks in Settings → Webhooks to receive notifications when:
+Configure webhooks in Settings → Webhooks to receive events for the TMS workflow:

 • notification:submitted — Template submitted for translation